wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_decodescript.md

 ---
-title: zec:decodescript \[POST\]
+title: zec:decodescript - Zcash
-description: Decode a hex-encoded script.
+description: Example code for the zec:decodescript json-rpc method. Сomplete guide on how to use zec:decodescript json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters